 COVID-19: Practical steps for protecting privacy while contact tracing

-The need to protect privacy while enabling contact tracing for COVID-19 cases is top of mind as more New Zealand businesses prepare to reopen their doors under Alert Level 2.
+The need to protect privacy while enabling contact tracing for COVID-19 cases remains top of mind as more New Zealand businesses move between alert levels and the government mandates record keeping.

 What businesses need to tell their customers

-As at any other time when a business collects personal information, it is important to keep your customers and others whose information you collect informed of what you are doing and why.
-You must tell your customers and others who come on to your premises:
+As at any other time when a business collects personal information, it is important to keep your customers, and others whose information you collect, informed of what you are doing and why.
+You must tell them:

 - why the information on the register is being collected;